lsd-ucsc/hakkell.paper/README.md

 actor-based (benchRing) and channel-based (channelRing) implementations.
-The criterion benchmark can be configured to run (up to) different ring sizes by setting the environment variable `BENCH` to a number.
+The criterion benchmark can be configured to run (up to) different ring sizes by setting the environment variable `BENCH` to power of 2.